ielab/ielab.github.io/index.md

 # The Information Engineering Lab

 The ielab is a collaborative group of researchers working in the area of information engineering.
-Much of this research is specifically on the areas of [information retrieval](https://en.wikipedia.org/wiki/Information_retrieval), i.e. search, and health informatics.
+Much of this research is specifically on the areas of [information retrieval](https://en.wikipedia.org/wiki/Information_retrieval), i.e. search engine technology and information seeking, data science, and health informatics.

-## Current Projects
+## Highlighted Projects

 <div class="flex two four-600">
 {% for project in site.projects %}